Imatic-IT/imatic-mantis-slack/README.md

 - Open http://localhost:8080/admin/install.php and install the database (using Admin credentials `root` / `root`)
 - Login to Mantis using `administrator` / `root`
 - Enable Slack plugin at http://localhost:8080/manage_plugin_page.php

+### Imatic It Changes

+- 'imatic_channels': An array containing Imatic channels.
+- 'imatic_assigned_channels': An array containing assigned channels.
+- 'imatic_users_with_assigned_channels': A list of users with assigned channels.
+- 'imatic_text_after_recipient_if_has_channel': The text displayed after the recipient if they have an assigned channel.
+In this case, it displays the text with the Message icon: '( &#128172;  Slack )'.
+- 'imatic_text_after_recipient_if_has_not_channel': The text displayed after the recipient if they do not have an assigned channel.
+In this case, it displays the text with the Slack icon and a cross mark: '( &#10060;  Slack )'.
+- 'imatic_button_reminder_settings': Settings for the Imatic reminder button on the remind page :
+    - 'text': The text on the button, you can change this text in lang.
+    - 'disable_if_user_not_have_assign_channel': Setting indicating whether the reminder button is disabled for users who do not have an assigned Imatic channel.
+In this case, it is set to false, which means the button will always be enabled.

+### Configuration on plugin page
+- The Imatic changes is a tool that enables users to create and assign channels.
+- Channel Creation:
+  - Users can create new channels by providing a name and a corresponding URL.
+- Channel List:
+  - The plugin provides an overview of existing channels, including their names and URLs.
+This list allows users to manage and modify channels as needed.
+- Channel Assignment:
+  - Users can assign channels to specific users based on their usernames.
+Each user can be assigned only one channel.